yuehaowang/greeting_card/README.md

 git clone https://github.com/yuehaowang/greeting_card.git
 ```

 Files in `src/` implement the web user interface of *Greeting Card*.
-Therefore, if you want to enhance the user interface, you need to review the code in `src/` so that you can add your own code in a right place.
+Therefore, if you want to enhance the user interface, you need to review the code in `src/` so that you can add your own code at a right place.

 The `config.js` and `config_default.js` are two files for customization (the latter one is used for providing default value for those options where the former one doesn't give a value).
 Hence if you want to add some options, you need to modify both `config.js` file and `config_default.js` file.
 Correspondingly, you need to modify a constant named `defaultConfig` in `creator/src/Sidebar.js` to make the creator adapt to your modification.

 *Greeting Card Creator* is powered by [React](https://reactjs.org) and built with [create-react-app](https://www.npmjs.com/package/create-react-app) and [NodeJs](http://nodejs.org/).
-You may learn about all of them before you try to edit the source code.
+You probably need to learn about all of them before you try to edit the source code.
 Simply put, to run the creator locally, type this command:

 ```shell
 npm start